jlevy/lft/lft.md

 You need to do it quickly but at the same time without getting bogged down by details that aren’t really relevant to the problem.

-As one of the best engineers I know describes it, “good engineering is moving fast but not painting yourself into a corner.”
+As one of the best engineers I know puts it, “good engineering is moving fast but not painting yourself into a corner.”

 ### Product vs. Infrastructure Engineering